caifti/HandsOn-INFN-2019/docs/k8s/pods.md

 As you can see, is also possible to set limits for the resource to be reserved for the pod.

-Now the syntax for creating a resource from a file is:
+Now the syntax for creating a resource from  a manifest file is:

 ```bash
 kubectl create -f templates/pods.yml